jessyca-ferreira/portfolio/README.md

 # portfolio
-A personal portfolio to showcase my projects and my CV
+A personal portfolio to showcase my projects and my CV.
+You can see it at jessyca-ferreira.github.io/portfolio